FukcingOrganization/.github/profile/README.md

 ### The Second Evolution
 Then I started to think about its social meaning.
 How people will decide who to choose, why. **Discussions** about the situation (war, inflation, economy, crypto, etc.) **were the key point** of the mechanism.

-I thought if we will discuss it, we should **meet at pubs, cafes, squares, and parks, and discuss it face to face, get in touch with each other.** It can be a reason for going outside, meeting with people, knowing new faces, hearing new ideas, **learning new things, teach new things!**
+I thought if we will discuss it, we should **meet at pubs, cafes, squares, and parks, and discuss it face to face, get in touch with each other.** It can be a reason for going outside, meeting with people, knowing new faces, hearing new ideas, **learning new things, teaching new things!**

 It would be awesome!
 We could bring new people who don't know anything about crypto and we could teach them.
 They can give us feedback as an outsider to the industry.
 All of these interactions would be great!